 4. Transparent communication with remote teams

 When working with team members spread across different locations, there is no regular face-to-face communication, which makes it very hard to really get to know the employees and sense how willing they are to invest themselves in work.
 Yet, breaking the physical barrier is what makes working with remote teams both exciting and challenging.
 Having a centralized hub for knowledge sharing is a step in the right direction, while a designated online meeting spot like an internal blog will help team members feel like an actual part of a collective: included, involved, and engaged.

 While it is still an essential part of business communication, email is becoming increasingly burdened by the sheer amount of information it delivers on daily basis.
-Therefore, finding new ways to relieve and streamline the information flow can help ensure a reliable distribution of information, simplify and organize communication, thus increasing productivity and organizational solidity.
+Therefore, finding new ways to relieve and streamline the information flow can help ensure reliable distribution of information, simplify and organize communication, thus increasing productivity and organizational solidity.